 Your Registered Agent is Your Official Representative

 Your Registered Agent is the state’s official point of contact for your business.
-The state sends important compliance information (such as annual report notifications, state communications and state tax forms) as well as other official correspondence to your registered agent, who then forwards those documents to the appropriate contact person in your business.
+The state sends important compliance information (such as annual report notifications, state communications

 In addition, the registered agent receives service of process, which is the legal paperwork that gives your company official notice of a lawsuit.
 Other important legal documents the registered agent may receive include wage garnishment notices and subpoenas.
 Given the importance of the documents that the registered agent handles, it is essential that your agent be competent and experienced.
 With official notifications, time is often "of the essence" and a professional registered agent, such as BizFilings, is best equipped to handle the task effectively.